 On the Fridge page for LOTR, people noted the Uncanny Valley quality of the Ring never bouncing when it falls.
 Now watch The Hobbit and see that it bounces like a normal object.
 It doesn't yet have the weight it will have in the sequels, both metaphorically and literally.
 Also, maybe it wanted to bounce.
 The rings abandons Gollum, after all.
 It wanted to get away, so it bounced.

-Thorin, Fíli, and Kíli look less dwarvish than the rest of the dwarves, being closer to a human appearence.
+Thorin, Fíli, and Kíli look less dwarvish than the rest of the dwarves, being closer to a human appearance.
 Why, you ask?
 Because the film makers want the audience to like them as much as they like Bilbo and Gandalf, aspiring to make their deaths at the Battle of the Five Armies more dramatic.
 It's easier to relate to human-looking characters.
+Alternately, they don't look like humans, they look like Hobbits.
+All the other dwarves look more like caricatures, because Bilbo didn't get to know them as well.
+And remember, The Hobbit is supposed to be Bilbo's story of the events that transpired, filtered through his memory and possibly embellished a little.
+Or maybe it's a combination of both.

 The scene in which Thorin takes up the oak branch and cuts off Azog's arm is visually quite similar to the scene when Isildur takes up his father's sword and cuts off Sauron's finger.
 This may turn out to be significant later on.

-During the scene where the Eagles rescue the Company, his gauntlet with it falls off when they pick him up.
+During the scene where the Eagles rescue the Company, Thorin's gauntlet falls off when they pick him up.
 That's how Azog is going to be able to keep chasing after him as his Wargs will now have Thorin's scent.

 The underground orcs are poorly armored and thus easily killed.
 Therefore orcs could never be a total threat on their own, without Sauron / Saruman.
 This is what Gimli later means under "Rabble of mindless orcs".
 By contrast, Uruk-hai (from The Two Towers) are better armed and armored - "Their armor is thick and their shields broad" - and therefore are much more formidable opponents.